Huskers and the Honda Award

 The Honda Award honors the most outstanding female collegiate athletes in the nation, with winners chosen in each of the 12 NCAA-sanctioned sports every year, including softball.
-In keeping with the tradition of excellence that is Nebraska softball, the Huskers have had one recipient of the award and three nominations in program history.
+In keeping with the tradition of excellence that is Nebraska softball, the Huskers have had one recipient of the award and four nominations in program history.

 The winner of the award is "selected not only for their superior athletic skills, but also for their leadership abilities, academic excellence and eagerness to participate in community," according to Honda, the official sponsor of the award.